Abortion in Australia: Australian Capital Territory

 In the Australian Capital Territory (ACT), references to abortion as a criminal offence were repealed by the Crimes (Abolition of Offence of Abortion) Act 2002.
-Before then abortion law was for many years governed by case law under sections 82–84 of the Crimes Act 1900 of New South Wales.
-Abortion care is now regulated under the framework of health law, standards, policies and professional ethics that apply to all healthcare.
+Before then, abortion law was for many years governed by case law under sections 82–84 of the Crimes Act 1900 of New South Wales.
+Abortion care is now regulated under the framework of health law, standards, policies, and professional ethics that apply to all healthcare.
 There is no gestational limit preventing an abortion in the ACT.

 Since March 2016, it has been an offence to protest within 50 m of an abortion clinic within the Australian Capital Territory (otherwise called "protest free zones").

+Since April 2023, abortion is free or at no cost for official Australian Capital Territory residents, a legal first for an Australian jurisdiction.

+In June 2024, a bill passed in the ACT Assembly increasing abortion services by allowing nurses and midwives to prescribe abortion medication for the first time, in addition to doctors.
+The bill also introduced a requirement for health practitioners who refuse to provide abortion services to either refer patients to a practitioner that provides those services, or information on how to find one, bringing the ACT "into line with other states and territories" which had already required this.